logto-io/logto/.changeset/seven-socks-perform.md

 ## Resolve Third-Party App's /interaction/consent Endpoint 500 Error

-### Reproduction Steps
+### Reproduction steps

-- Establish an organization scope with an empty description and assign this scope to a third-party application.
+- Create an organization scope with an empty description and assign this scope to a third-party application.

 - Login to the third-party application and request the organization scope.